1. CHEMICAL PRODUCTS & COMPANY IDENTIFICATION

 4. FIRST AID MEASURES

 UF4 upon exposure to air will generate hydrogen fluoride and Uranyl Fluoride.
 Hydrofluoric acid burns require immediate and specialized first aid and medical treatment.
 Symptoms may be delayed for up to 24 hours.
 Skin exposures can be treated with calcium gluconate.
-Conditions such as hypocalcemia, hypomagnesemia and cardiac arrhythmias should be monitored for.
+Conditions such as hypocalcemia, hypomagnesemia, and cardiac arrhythmias should be monitored.

 Inhalation:

-• Remove from exposure area to a restricted area with fresh air as quickly as possible.
+- Remove from the exposure area to a restricted area with fresh air as quickly as possible.

 Skin contact:

-• Remove victim to a suitable area for decontamination as quickly as possible.
+- Remove the victim to a suitable area for decontamination as quickly as possible.

 Eye contact:

-• Remove victim to a restricted area for decontamination.
+- Remove the victim to a restricted area for decontamination.

-• Thoroughly wash eyes with large amounts of water, occasionally lifting the upper and lower lids (approximately 15 minutes).
+- Thoroughly wash eyes with water, occasionally lifting the upper and lower lids (approximately 15 minutes).
 Following the water treatment, provide an isotonic solution.

 Ingestion:

-• In the case of ingestion of radioactive substances, the mouth should be rinsed out immediately after the accident, care being taken not to swallow the water used for this purpose.
+- In the case of ingestion of radioactive substances, the mouth should be rinsed out immediately after the accident, and care should be taken not to ingest the water used for this purpose.

 5. FIREFIGHTING MEASURES